 You can do this by asking yourself two questions, two key questions.
 The first question is, am I showing my unique personal perspective?
 This really sounds simple, but we’re going to dig a little bit deeper so you can see how much value this question has to help you stand out.
 Whether it’s looking at this from your content or the programs and the services that you provide,

 If you, if you look at your content, let’s start with that, and you feel that what you’ve created looks like everyone else’s, it’s about stepping back and saying, how can I incorporate my own experience and my own take on things?
-So when I look at my content, particularly when it comes to my tech reviews, microphone reviews, camera reviews, which is a very competitive space, there’s so much competition.
+When I look at my content, particularly when it comes to my tech reviews, microphone reviews, camera reviews, which is a very competitive space, there’s so much competition.

 I differentiate myself by focusing on my experience and my point of view when it comes to reviewing my products when it comes to reviewing products.
 I know it will be different from everyone else’s, what everyone else is putting out there because my experience is uniquely mine and this, and like you, if you do the same, your approach and your style will resonate with different people.

 I see this a lot.
-So it’s, when I first started doing tech reviews, when I first started doing social media content, it was really intimidating because there was so much competition out there.When I shifted to making myself stand out by putting my perspective on it, by putting my viewpoint and putting my unique experience onto it, I knew that it would be different because no one can have the same experience as I have.
+When I first started doing tech reviews, when I first started doing social media content, it was really intimidating because there was so much competition out there.When I shifted to making myself stand out by putting my perspective on it, by putting my viewpoint and putting my unique experience onto it, I knew that it would be different because no one can have the same experience as I have.
 I really made that a focus of my content.

 Now, the second question is, after you’ve looked at, is your, is my content and is my programs coming from my unique perspective?
 The second question is what can I add or remove based on my experience?
-So when it comes specifically to your programs or services, if you see your programs or services as quite similar to what everyone else offers, what you can do is you can look at it and ask yourself, how can I add things to it to make it different?
+When it comes specifically to your programs or services, if you see your programs or services as quite similar to what everyone else offers, what you can do is you can look at it and ask yourself, how can I add things to it to make it different?
 Or how can I remove things from my system to make it easier?
 Now I’m going to go and we’re going to go over to my iPad.
 We’re going to have some iPad action so I can draw this out.

 This all works nicely.
-So let’s just say that you are in the health and fitness niche and you have a weight loss program, which is an incredibly competitive niche.
+Let’s just say that you are in the health and fitness niche and you have a weight loss program, which is an incredibly competitive niche.
 Now if everyone has a program and their program consists of, okay, let’s hope this works today, so everyone’s got programs for weight loss and essentially, you know, that one part of the program will be diet.

 They’ve got a component of their program that addresses diet and then they’ve got another component of their program, that terrible circle that I’ve drawn that addresses exercise.
 Then they’ve got another component of their diet, which is well not at the diet, they’ve got another component of their program which is meal plans.